mitsoul/mitsoul.github.io/docs/index.md

 1. open source as many MIT classes as possible such that they are realistically learnable, with complete materials such as lecture videos, lecture notes, homework, homework solutions, Q/A, and more, and
 2. do this while prioritizing quality over quantity, focusing on building solid infrastructure and workflows to scale up high-quality production in future semesters.

 This website is under development.
-Check back at the end of January when we will have several courses on here, more information about each of our projects, and some sort of manifesto that provides a more formal analysis of our vision.
+Check back at the end of January when we will have several courses on here, more information about each of our projects, and some sort of manifesto that provides a more formal analysis of our long-term vision.

-Our team meets weekly in person on MIT campus.
-If you want to get involved in any capacity, we'd love to talk to you!
-Email us at `soul@mit.edu`.
+Our team meets weekly in-person on MIT campus.
+If you want to get involved in any capacity or talk about anything, please email us at `soul@mit.edu` -- we'd love to talk to you!

 ---